atmokam/kargerSteinCourseProject/README.md

+# Course Project
-# Course Project: minimum cut of a graph using the Karger-Stein algorithm
+## Minimum cut of a graph using the Karger-Stein algorithm

 To run the program, input the inital graph as a text file.
 The text file should be of the following format.